niemi-online/repo-bootstrapper/README.md

 # repo-bootstrapper
-The standard yoeman generator for applications in my stack!
+The standard yoeman generator for applications that I deploy to my personal infrastructure.

 ## Initial Setup
 1. `npm install -g yo`